 Their collaborative projects, workshops, and public programs are created in organic and slow modes that work with poetry as process with queer, nonbinary, transgender, nonconforming gender, Black, Indigenous, and Non-English friends, neighbors, poets, artists, musicians, healers, and organizers to revitalize and circulate ancestral healing modalities lost through intergenerational experiences of forced physical, environmental, and sexual movement, cultural reappropriation, and gaslighting.
 Through ritualistic and linguistic modes of poetic communication, they work to remove pain and cultivate celebratory memories of healing self, land, and senses of belonging across the earth.

-Ava currently serves as the Founding Director of POETIC SOCIETIES Transmedia Poetry & Healing Technologies Network for body-conscious modes of expression and governance (Waawiiyatanong/Detroit), Curatorial Advisor of MUTEK AE + Analog Room (Dubai), and Vice-Chair of Development & Partnerships of Women in Music (WIM, Detroit Chapter).
-They have previously served as Faculty Curator of the Detroit Chapter of Science Gallery Global in collaboration with the Michigan State University Hub for Innovation in Learning and Technology (2017-18), Curatorial Manager of Art Jameel US Tour + Culturunners (2014-15), Co-curator of the Armory Show 2015: Special Projects, Focus Section (2015), Curatorial Advisor of The Brown Institute for Media Innovation, a collaboration between Stanford University's School of Engineering and Columbia Journalism School (Magic Grant, 2013-14), Director of Exhibitions & Sales at Shirin Gallery (NYC Branch, 2012-13), Marketing Consultant at Aperture Magazine (NYC), Director of Sales & Exhibitions at Basement Gallery (Dubai, 2008-10), Assistant Curator at Silkroad Gallery (Tehran, 2006-08).
+Ava is the Founding Director of POETIC SOCIETIES Transmedia Poetry & Healing Technologies Network for body-conscious modes of expression and governance (Waawiiyatanong/Detroit), Curatorial Advisor of MUTEK AE + Analog Room (Dubai), and Vice-Chair of Development & Partnerships of Women in Music (WIM, Detroit Chapter).
+They have previously served as Faculty Curator of the Detroit Chapter of Science Gallery Global in collaboration with the Michigan State University Hub for Innovation in Learning and Technology (Detroit, 2017-18), Curatorial Manager of Art Jameel US Tour + Culturunners (NYC, 2014-15), Co-curator of the Armory Show: Special Projects (NYC, 2015), Curatorial Advisor of The Brown Institute for Media Innovation at the Stanford University's School of Engineering and Columbia Journalism School (NYC, 2013-14), Director of Exhibitions & Sales at Shirin Gallery (NYC, 2012-13), Marketing Consultant at Aperture Magazine (NYC, 2012), Director of Sales & Exhibitions at Basement Gallery (Dubai, 2008-10), Assistant Curator at Silkroad Gallery (Tehran, 2006-08).

-Examples of their latest efforts at POETIC SOCIETIES include “REMOooOTE: Detroit-Palestine” which opened the JAM3A Music Festival of the Arab American National Museum in September 2021.
-The year-long production included collaborations with poets, musicians, organizers, healers, dancers, and filmmakers who worked remotely between the two cities during the active war in Palestine and resulted in a series of private and public poetic healing sessions and a 30-minute experimental video poem in Arabic, Persian, Anishinaabemowin, and English.
+Examples of their latest participatory and public art projects include "TOUCHED" Audiovisual Gardens & Somatic-Legal Hotline" which was launched at the Trade School Festival in Philadelphia in June 2022 and “REMOooOTE: Detroit-Palestine” which opened the JAM3A Music Festival of the Arab American National Museum in September 2021.
+The year-long production included collaborations between poets, musicians, organizers, healers, dancers, and filmmakers in both lands during the active war in Palestine and resulted in a series of private and public poetic healing sessions and a 30-minute experimental video poem in Arabic, Persian, Anishinaabemowin, and English.

 Ava holds an MA in ArtsPolitics (New York University, Tisch School for the Arts, 2011) and a BA in Media Studies (Allameh Tabataba’i University, Communication School, Tehran, 2004).
 They have worked in numerous contemporary art curatorial and educational roles in the US and Southwest Asia since 2007.